Dr. David Byck, MD

 Robert Chait, MD, FACC, FACP, Cardiology, University of Miami Miller School of Medicine, Miami, FL

 Dr. Chait is board certified in cardiovascular disease since 1981.
-He is Program Director of Cardiology Fellowship since its inception 3.5 years ago and is an affiliated Clinical Professor of Medicine at the University of Miami, School of Medicine.
+He has been Program Director of the Cardiology Fellowship since its inception 3.5 years ago and is an affiliated Clinical Professor of Medicine at the University of Miami, School of Medicine.
 Dr. Chait was in private practice from 1981-2015.
 He has multiple publications, several Grand Rounds and conference presentations, and is an active peer reviewer for several different journals.

 Brady DeHart, PhD, Division Research Director, HCA Healthcare